Thursday, September 26, 2024

 Siren’s Call, Lampedusa, 2023, oil on panel, 25 x 20 inches

-Despite his Scottish surname, TIMOTHY McDOWELL has had a lifetime of extended periods in Italy among the members of his mother’s family, the Macellari.
+Despite his Scottish surname, Timothy McDowell has had a lifetime of extended periods in Italy among the members of his mother’s family, the Macellari.
 His history is not one of Southern Italians fleeing poverty but of educated Northerners remaining on their ancestral land.
 His is a lineage of accomplished musicians, designers, architects, publishers, and painters.

 McDowell’s images, while often drawn from art history, also depict our contemporary culture.
 In Dream Park, a Renaissance figure hovers ever so faintly above a Vespa, the motorized scooter that replaced the bicycle in post-World War II Italy and remains a chic and handy means of transportation.
 In Siren’s Call, Lampedusa, McDowell looks at a different kind of immigration—not away from Italy but to it.
 North Africans are making the treacherous journey by boat to Southern Italy, often to the Sicilian Island of Lampedusa, which is closer to the coast of Africa than it is to the boot of Italy, for the same reasons our Italian forebears left for America: to make a better life.